iamcco/coc-flutter/README.md

 - `flutter.trace.server` default: `off`
   > Trace level of log

 - `flutter.enabled` default: `true`
   > Enable coc-flutter extension

 - `flutter.lsp.debug` default: `false`
   > Enable debug for language server

 - `flutter.lsp.initialization.onlyAnalyzeProjectsWithOpenFiles`: default: `true`
   > When set to true, analysis will only be performed for projects that have open files rather than the root workspace folder.

 - `flutter.lsp.initialization.suggestFromUnimportedLibraries`: default: `true`
   > When set to false, completion will not include synbols that are not already imported into the current file

 - `[flutter.lsp.initialization.closingLabels](#closing-labels)`: default: `true`
   > When set to true, will display closing labels at end of closing, only neovim support.

 - `flutter.sdk.searchPaths` default: `[]`
   > the paths to search for flutter sdks, either directories where flutter is installed or directories which contain directories where flutter versions have been installed
   > eg. `/path/to/flutter` (command at `/path/to/flutter/bin/flutter`) or
   > `~/flutter_versions` (command at `~/flutter_versions/version/bin/flutter`).

 - `flutter.sdk.dart-command` default: `''`
   > dart command, leave empty should just work

 - `flutter.sdk.dart-lookup` default: `''`
   > (**only use this if you don't have a flutter installation but only dart**) command to find dart executable location, used to infer dart-sdk location

 - `flutter.sdk.flutter-lookup` default: `''`
   > command to find flutter executable location, used to infer location of dart-sdk in flutter cache

 - `flutter.provider.hot-reload` default: `true`
   > Enable hot reload after save.
   > Only when there are no errors for the save file

 - `flutter.provider.enableSnippet` Enable completion item snippet, default: `true`
   - `import '';` => `import '${1}';${0}`
   - `someName(…)` => `someName(${1})${0}`
   - `setState(() {});` => `setState(() {\n\t${1}\n});${0}`

 - `flutter.openDevLogSplitCommand` default: `''`
   >  Vim command to open dev log window, like: `botright 10split`

 - `flutter.workspaceFolder.ignore` default: `[]`
   > Path start within the list will not treat as workspaceFolder.
   > Also flutter sdk will not treat as workspaceFolder, more detail issues [50](https://github.com/iamcco/coc-flutter/issues/50)

 - `flutter.runDevToolsAtStartup` default: `false`
   > Automatically open devtools debugger web page when a project is run

 - `flutter.autoOpenDevLog` default: `false`
   > Automatically open the dev log after calling flutter run

 - `flutter.autoHideDevLog` default: `false`
   > Automatically hide the dev log when the app stops running

 - `flutter.selectedDeviceId` default: `null`
-  > The id of the device that was last selected using the FlutterDevices list.
+  > The id of the device that was last selected using the FlutterDevices list (only if the device is selected using one of the `config` actions).

+- `flutter.devicesDefaultAction` default: `workspaceState`
+  > The default action to use when pressing enter in the `FlutterDevices` list.
+  > The `state` options will store the selected device in coc's `memos.json` file.
+  > The `config` options will store the selected device in the `coc-settings.json` file.

 - `dart.analysisExcludedFolders` default: `[]`
   > An array of paths (absolute or relative to each workspace folder) that should be excluded from analysis.

 - `dart.enableSdkFormatter` default: `true`
   > When set to false, prevents registration (or unregisters) the SDK formatter.
 When set to true or not supplied, will register/reregister the SDK formatter.

 - `dart.lineLength` default: `80`
   > The number of characters the formatter should wrap code at.
 If unspecified, code will be wrapped at 80 characters.

 - `dart.completeFunctionCalls` default: `true`
   > Completes functions/methods with their required parameters.

 - `dart.showTodos` default: `true`
   > Whether to generate diagnostics for TODO comments.
 If unspecified, diagnostics will not be generated.